Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede progress.
+- Failure to set realistic goals will hinder progress.

-- Strong networks can lead to new opportunities for employment and advances.
+- The development of strong networks could lead to the creation of new opportunities for work and further advancements.

-- Overcommitment can cause mistakes as well as burnout and internal anger.
+- Insufficient commitment can lead to errors as well as burnout and internal anger.

-- Reduce stress by practicing Time Management Techniques and gaining the ability to delegate tasks that are not popular.
+- Reduce stress by practicing Time Management Techniques and gaining the ability to delegate difficult tasks.

 Not Establishing Goals

-How Can You Network Better?
+What Can You Network Better?

 - Participate in professional meetings